tkar-git/docker-git-ci-basics/README.md

 # Introduction to Basics of Docker, Git, and Continuous Integration

-This tutorial was developed for a block course for bachelor students in Summer 2025.
+This tutorial was developed for a block course for bachelor/master students of Heidelberg University in Summer 2025.
 It gives a basic introduction to Docker, Git, and Continuous Integration.

 ## Prerequisites